Reyes’ 451-foot homer leads Indians past Rangers 7-2

 TAKE A BREAK

 The Indians placed right-hander Triston McKenzie on the 10-day injured list because of shoulder fatigue.
 McKenzie dominated in winning his last two starts, allowing one run and three hits with 19 strikeouts in 15 innings.
-President of baseball operations Chris Antonetti said the move is a precaution and he expects McKenzie’s stay on the IL to be short.

 TRAINER’S ROOM